Martin Robert Ferron Sells 5,000 Shares of North American Construction Group Ltd. (TSE:NOA) Stock

 - On Monday, June 14th, Martin Robert Ferron sold 20,000 shares of North American Construction Group stock.
 The shares were sold at an average price of C$18.00, for a total transaction of C$360,000.00.

-The business also recently announced a quarterly dividend, which will be paid on Friday, July 9th.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, July 9th.
 Investors of record on Friday, July 9th will be issued a $0.04 dividend.
-The ex-dividend date of this dividend is Thursday, May 27th.
-This represents a $0.16 annualized dividend and a yield of 0.80%.
-North American Construction Group’s dividend payout ratio (DPR) is presently 10.42%.
+The ex-dividend date is Thursday, May 27th.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.83%.
+North American Construction Group’s payout ratio is 10.42%.

 About North American Construction Group